Documentation Index

 User API

 The User API provides methods for creating, authenticating, and managing user accounts in GUN.
-Each user is identified by a cryptographic key pair.
+Each user is identified by a cryptographic key pair.gun.user()

 user.create()